ronsperber/PINN/PINN_math.md

-This repository contains a module that is intended for using a physics informed neural network (or PINN) to solve ordinary differential equations and systems of ordinary differential equations.
-It also contains a streamlit app with some choices for the user to select a differential equation and initial condition(s), along with in some cases parameters for the equation.
-The app will then generate the solution the equation and produce plotly graph that includes some intermediate solutions along with the final solution to the equation.
-The ones on the app all have analytic solutions which can be seen along with what the neural network generated.

 ### Approach

 The idea here is that we create a collection of points in the interval that we want the solution generated for.
 We then use the differential equation to define a loss function.